We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 Click the "+" to expand for more information.

-To be eligible for a Keystone STARS Continuous Quality Improvement Award, a regulated child care provider must meet all the following requirements both as of November 30, 2023, and at the time of award payment by the ELRC:
+To be eligible for a 2024-25 Keystone STARS CQI Award, a provider must meet all the following requirements both as of August 1, 2024, and at the time the Award payment is issued by the ELRC:

-1. The provider holds a regular DHS Certificate of Compliance.
+1. The provider holds a regular Pennsylvania Department of Human Services (DHS) Certificate of Compliance.

-4. The provider does not owe liens/liabilities to the commonwealth and/or federal government, including tax liabilities.
+4. The provider does not owe liens/liabilities to the Commonwealth.

-Providers who met the above eligibility criteria as of November 30, 2023, but fail to meet the above criteria at time of the award payment by the ELRC are ineligible.
+Providers who meet the above eligibility criteria as of August 1, 2024, but fail to meet the criteria at time of payment by the ELRC will be considered ineligible and will not receive a CQI Award.

-1.2 Are relative Child Care Works (CCW) providers able to receive a STARS CQI Award?
+1.2 Are relative Child Care Works (CCW) providers able to receive a 2024-25 Keystone STARS CQI Award?

 No. Only certified Child Care Centers, Group Child Care Homes, and Family Child Care Homes are eligible for the award.

-1.3 What if my program is temporarily closed due to, for example, a renovation or waterline repair on November 30, 2023, or at time of payment by my ELRC?
+1.3 What if my program is temporarily closed due to, for example, a renovation or waterline repair?
 Is my program still eligible?

-1.5 How can I demonstrate that I have fulfilled any tax liens/liabilities that I previously owed and may now meet the eligibility requirements for a CQI Award?
+1.5 How can I demonstrate that I have fulfilled any state tax liens/liabilities that I previously owed and may now meet the eligibility requirements for a 2024-25 CQI Award?

-Clearance Certificates should be available through the PA Department of Revenue or at the provider’s local tax office and then presented to the ELRC to demonstrate fulfillment of past tax liens/liabilities prior to February 15, 2024.
-ELRCs will notify OCDEL, who will confirm with the Pennsylvania Department of Revenue that all liens/liabilities have been paid in full.
+Tax Clearance Certificates should be available through the PA Department of Revenue or at the provider’s local tax office and then presented to the ELRC to demonstrate fulfillment on or before November 29, 2024.

 1.6 My program has been issued a provisional Certificate of Compliance, but I am appealing the decision and am currently in an appeal process.
 Is my program eligible for this Award?

-No, your program is not eligible as you currently do not hold a regular Certificate of Compliance from OCDEL-Certification.
+No, your program is not eligible as you currently do not hold a regular Certificate of Compliance from OCDEL-Certification on August 1, 2024.

 1.7 What if I am a STAR 1 provider looking to move up in Keystone STARS?